 FIGURE 6.
 An illustration of how a logic analyzer can capture data around the trigger.
 Data to the left of the trigger point is “pre-trigger” data, while data to the right is “post-trigger” data.
 You can position the trigger from 0% to 100% of memory.

 The data stored in the real-time acquisition memory can be used in a variety of display and analysis modes.
-Once the information is stored within the system, it can be viewed in formats ranging from timing waveforms Figure 7) to instruction mnemonics correlated to source code.
+Once the information is stored within the system, it can be viewed in formats ranging from timing waveforms to instruction mnemonics correlated to source code.

 FIGURE 7.
 An illustration of a logic analyzer’s display, (somewhat simplified) so it remains uncluttered for discussion purposes.

+Older digital systems could tolerate wide variances of digital signals.
 In newer systems with faster clock edges and data rates, this is no longer the case.
 As design margins decrease, analog characteristics of digital signals increasingly affect the integrity of your digital system.
 A time-correlated analog-digital display using a logic analyzer with an oscilloscope gives you the ability to see the analog characteristics of digital signals in relation to complex digital events in the circuit, so you can more easily find the source of anomalies (see Figure 8.)

 FIGURE 8.
 A time-correlated analog/digital view of an anomaly.